Generate PFX certificate using OpenSSL

 YourSecurePassword

-— is the secure password for the PEM file.
-Make sure the password meets the requirements.
-Read more >>>certificateDirectory
+is the secure password for the PEM file.
+Make sure the password follows the recommendations.Password recommendations for PEM file

 - Avoid using common words or easily guessable patterns.

-- Store the password securely (e.g., in a password manager).
+- Store the password securely (e. g., in a password manager).

 Change PFX certificate in the existing Identity Service